blakeohare/ggj2024/roflang-doc.md

 You can create a blank struct using the $object().
 You can apply and extract fields from this using dot notation.

-> This will likely be changed if I can make it funny.
+> This will likely be changed if I can figure out how to make it funnier.

 ```
     temperature = $object();